treshugart/galvatron/README.md

 # Galvatron

-Library for transforming, tracing and concatenating CommonJS files.
+Library for tracing, transforming and concatenating any type of import in any type of source file using pre and post transforms.
+It currently has built-in support for:

+1. ES6
+2. AMD
+3. CommonJS
+4. Less (experimental)

 ## Installing